jfoote/watchme/README.md

 Background
 ----------
-This is a toy application that I developed for fun, largely as a pastime while I was supposed to be watching chick flicks with my wife.
+This is a toy application that I occassionally work on for fun, largely as a pastime when I end up having to watch a chick flick or reality TV :).
 Please feel free to hack it up.

 TODOs